 Development economics needs an overhaul in order to be much more like modern medicine, a profession of rigor, insight and practicality.
 The sources of poverty are multidimensional.
 So are the solutions.

-The section of Jeffrey Sachs' article that brought tears to my eyes was in regard to the education of children;
+Jeffrey Sachs' article that brought tears to my eyes was in regard to the education of children;

 Despite disease, orphanhood and hunger, all 33 of last year's eighth-grade class passed the Kenyan national secondary-school exams.
 On a Sunday last July, we saw why.
 On their "day off" from school, this year's class of eighth-graders sat at their desks from 6:30 a.m. until 6 p.m.